cherrytwist/cherrytwist/docs/community-membership.md

 The above design is very powerful, but also is not "familiar" to most users - so it is not exposed via the api.
 Instead the domain model maintains a number of "settings" to administrators that then get translated by the server into the authorization policy rules to be applied.

-## Hub Preferences
+## Space Preferences
-The Hub Administrator is able to set preferences related to Community membership on the Hub.
+The Space Administrator is able to set preferences related to Community membership on the Space.

 The following are the currently supported preferences for community membership:
 * *Allow users to Apply for Membership*